-New on the scene, sintered stone is quickly becoming a hit with designers and homeowners alike.
-Brands such as Lapitec manufacture sintered stone products that are used for everything from kitchen worktops to pool tiling.
-Sintered Stone is beautiful, practical and affordable.
-But what, exactly, is it?
+Sintered Stone is a popular choice among both designers and homeowners due to the versatility, beauty, practicality and affordability of the product.
+Brands such as Lapitec manufacture Sintered Stone products that are used for everything from kitchen worktops to pool tiling, but what, exactly, is it?

 How is Sintered Stone made?

-Sintered Stone is manufactured using recent technological advancements which mimic the processes which form natural stone.
+Sintered Stone is manufactured using recent technological advancements which mimic the processes that form natural stones.
 While natural stones like marble and granite are formed over thousands of years, Lapitec stone slabs take just a few hours.
 Minerals and stone particles like the ones found in porcelain or granite are carefully selected for quality, colour and texture.
-These particles are then subject to extreme heat and pressure – just like they would be deep in the earth’s crust where granite is formed.
-When the process is finished, the particles are bonded together permanently, without the need for resins or bonding agents.
+These particles are then subject to extreme heat and pressure – just like they would be deep in the earth’s crust for thousands of years, but achieved much quicker.
+When the process is finished, the particles are bonded together permanently, without the need for resins or bonding agents, to created Sintered Stone.

 - Unaffected by heat or cold

 - Very hard to chip, scratch or damage